-Note: The chart on the following page is for illustrative purposes and is not all inclusive.
+Note: The following outline is for illustrative purposes and is not all inclusive.
 Evansville Day School reserves the right to fashion disciplinary actions that appropriately respond to unacceptable behavior, at the sole discretion of the school.

-BEHAVIOR NOT MEETING STANDARDS FIRST TIME REPEATED BEHAVIOR Challenging/not meeting the guidelines of the dress code policy Student asked to correct situation Parent phone callParent-student conferenceLoss of Friday privilegesSuspension Abuse of off-campus privileges Suspension of privilege Suspension Littering Student asked to correct situation • Lunch or afternoon clean- up Tardy to school or to class Student asked to correct situation Parent notified following the third tardy Before or after-school detention Suspension "Cutting" class or school Parent conference/detention • Suspension Smoking on campus or at school events Parent conference/detention • Suspension Lack of academic integrity (i.e. cheating/plagiarism) Parent-student-school representative conference/no credit for work in question SuspensionExpulsion Using foul or offensive language Warning/review of expected behavior/detention Parent-student conferenceSuspension Uncooperative attitude such as disturbing or disrupting others, refusing to participate, failing to complete homework Detention/Student-teacher conference and appropriate teacher consequences Parent-student conferenceSuspension Overtly aggressive or deviant behavior on campus or during school events Detention and possible removal from class or event Parent-student conferenceSuspensionExpulsion Damaging property of school or others Pay for or carry out the necessary repairs.
+BEHAVIOR NOT MEETING STANDARDS FIRST TIME REPEATED BEHAVIOR Challenging/not meeting the guidelines of the dress code policy Student asked to correct situation Parent phone call Parent-student conference Loss of privileges Suspension Abuse of off-campus privileges Suspension of privilege · Suspension Littering Student asked to correct situation · Lunch or afternoon clean-up Tardy to school or to class Student asked to correct situation Parent notified following the third tardy Before or after-school detention Suspension Possible loss of high school credit in course(s) where excessive tardies "Cutting" class or school Parent conference/detention · Suspension Smoking or vaping on campus or at school events Parent conference/detention · Suspension Lack of academic integrity (i.e. cheating/plagiarism) Parent-student-school representative conference/no credit for work in question · Suspension · Expulsion Using foul or offensive language Warning/review of expected behavior/detention Parent-student conferenceSuspension Uncooperative attitude such as disturbing or disrupting others, refusing to participate, failing to complete homework Detention/Student-teacher conference and appropriate teacher consequences Parent-student conferenceSuspension

+Overtly aggressive or deviant behavior on campus or during school events Detention and possible removal from class or event Parent-student conferenceSuspensionExpulsion Damaging property of school or others Pay for or carry out the necessary repairs.
 Depending on the severity, student may be suspended or situation may be turned over to the authorities.
 Possession, consumption, or distribution of illegal drugs on campus or in the vicinity of school or at campus functions, including any school-related trip during summer or other off-schedule time.
 Please refer to the Evansville Day School Drug and Alcohol Policy Harassment, theft, violence, endangering others, tampering with fire safety equipment, unauthorized consumption of alcohol on campus or school-related Parent-student-school representative conference, suspension.
 Depending on the severity, a discipline committee may be convened, and may result in expulsion.
-23 Page